 - 8. Where do I find my pesticide exam score?

-Exams sessions at the UF/IFAS Hillsborough Extension Office are on the 2nd Friday of every month.
-Sessions begin at 8:45 am and 10:45 am.
+Exams sessions at the UF/IFAS Hillsborough Extension Office are posted on the ProHort calendar of events.
+In 2016, exam sessions are the second Tuesday of each month.
+Sessions begin at 9:00 am and 11:00 am.
 Advanced registration is required.
 Exams are administered on computer and results are available on exam completion.
 You must provide a valid, current form of state identification to verify your identity.
 Cell/Smart phones are not permitted in the exam area.

 Register for an exam session

 Contact the Extension Office to schedule a special circumstance exam session.

 Study guides are available for some exams: